KodiKraig/kool-ecfr/README.md

 - Reference locations for the agency in the CFR
 - Chart view of the agency's regulation changes over time
-- Total, Average, Maximum, and number of days with changes for the agency
+- View total, average, maximum, and number of days with changes for the agency
-- Hierarchical view of the agency's regulation changes with total counts for each title and chapter
+- Hierarchical view of the agency's regulation changes with totals for each title and chapter

 ## Query Feature

 - Filter the CFR by keywords and agencies
 - View occurrences of the query within the CFR across all titles in a chart
-- View the total, average, and maximum occurrences for the query
+- View the total, average, and maximum occurrences for the query across all titles
-- Search results view by CFR section with text excerpts for each occurrence
+- View search results by CFR section with text excerpts for each occurrence

 ## Running the project